Cimolomys

-Cimolomys is a mammal genus from the Upper Cretaceous of North America.
+Cimolomys (Greek for "chalk mouse") is a mammal genus from the Upper Cretaceous of North America.
 It was a member of the extinct order Multituberculata within the suborder Cimolodonta and family Cimolomyidae.

 The genus Cimolomys was named by Othniel Charles Marsh in 1889.

+Distribution

+Remains of Cimolomys are widespread throughout the interior west of North America (the former landmass of Laramidia) throughout the Late Cretaceous, from the late Santonian to the end of the Maastrichtian.
+However, a few rare remains from concurrent formations in eastern North America (indeterminate remains from the Bladen Formation of North Carolina and Marshalltown Formation of New Jersey, the latter tentatively assigned to the western species C. clarki) suggest they were also found on the other side of the Western Interior Seaway, on the landmass of Appalachia.

 Species

 The species Cimolomys clarki was named by Sahni in 1972.
 Fossil remains were found in Campanian-Maastrichtian (Upper Cretaceous) strata of Texas and Wyoming (United States).
 Possible remains have also come from New Jersey (USA).
 It probably weighed about 300 g, the same as a malnourished rat.